 Shavasana

-Shavasana, or Corpse Pose, is a resting yoga pose where the physical body and the mind are meant to be silent and still.
-On the other hand, Yoga Nidra is a state of consciousness, in between sleep and awake.
-Practitioners typically lie down in Shavasana in a Yoga Nidra session it’s the most effortless and balanced resting position, but the two are independent concepts.
-Proper use of Shavasana may help you experience yogic sleep, however, Shavasana is not required for the practice.
+Shavasana, or Corpse Pose, is a resting yoga pose in which the body and mind are meant to be silent and still.
+On the other hand, Yoga Nidra is a state of consciousness between sleep and wakefulness.
+Practitioners typically lie down in Shavasana in a Yoga Nidra session; it’s the most effortless and balanced resting position, but the two are independent concepts.
+Proper use of Shavasana may help you experience yogic sleep; however, Shavasana is not required for the practice.

 Hypnosis

-In Yoga Nidra and hypnosis, the body is deeply relaxed and the subconscious is very active.
+In Yoga Nidra and hypnosis, the body is deeply relaxed, and the subconscious is very active.
 But these are the only similarities.
-As both can be used to influence the mind, many people think that yogic sleep is a form of hypnosis, however, the practice and its purpose are very different.
+As both can influence the mind, many people think that yogic sleep is a form of hypnosis; however, the practice and its purpose are very different.

 Although they both begin with guided relaxation, Yoga Nidra continues in one direction and hypnosis in another.
 It’s true that when the senses and the mind calm down, you may pass through a hypnotic state; however, yogic sleep promotes a deeper level of consciousness that bypasses the state of hypnosis.
 This is why teachers often remind students to stay awake.
 During this dreamless sleep, your conscious mind remains active and can take charge whenever needed.
 In contrast, the conscious mind can be subdued during hypnosis, leading to potential memory gaps of the experience.